4eyedZedd/DEVOPS_PROJECTS/TASK1_LAMP_STACK/TROUBLESHOOTING.md

 * To connect to my EC2 instance, I was required to SSH into it.
 I had challenges doing this because I could not suucessfully convert my key pair from .pem to .ppk and use putty SSH server, so I followed the alternative steps below;
+    -  Create a Workspace folder in a comfortable location in your system file directory and open that folder using the explorer feature of Vscode.
+This folder houses the devops tasks that can be worked on with VScode and pushed to git.

-    - Download git and install the package
+    - Download git from the web using this [URL](https://git-scm.com/downloads/win) and follow the prompts to complete installation.
     - Add Gitbash as a different profile on windows terminal
     - Add the exe file to the file path on windows terminal
     - cd to the actual location of the key pair file. `cd /c/users/DELL/downloads`